ibuetler/p3s-exif-analytics/Tutorial.md

 ```
 ### Converting the GPSinfo into latitude and longitude

 To visualize the location of our images on Google Maps, we need the GPS information as longitude and latitude.
 Pillow returns the GPS information as sexagesimal degree format.
-This means they are given as degrees, minutes, and seconds : 40° 26′ 46″ N 79° 58′ 56″ W.
+This means they are given as degrees, minutes, and seconds: 40° 26′ 46″ N 79° 58′ 56″ W.

 There are 60 minutes in a degree and 60 seconds in a minute.
 Therefore, to convert from a degrees minutes seconds format to a decimal degrees format, one may use the formula:

 decimal degrees = degrees + (minutes/60) + (seconds/3600)

-In our dictionary from the previous task we can receive the latitude and longitude in the degrees minutes and seconds format in the following way: (example is for the picture with the key 1)
+In our dictionary from the previous task, we can receive the latitude and longitude in the degrees minutes and seconds format in the following way: (example is for the picture with the key 1)

 ```python
   latitude = dict_gps[1][2]